armchairfuturist-code/rooted-leader-site/README.md

     *   Go to your GitHub Repository page.
 Click the **"Actions"** tab.
     *   Is the circle green?
 (Success).
 Is it red?
 (The build failed—click it to see why).

+## 5. Using Antigravity

-**Using Antigravity** (Google's new "Agentic" IDE) is essentially a super-powered version of VS Code.
+(Google's new "Agentic" IDE) is essentially a super-powered version of VS Code.
 Because it is built on standard tools, **using it will not break your Cloud Shell workflow.**

 You can switch back and forth as much as you like.
 Here is the "Hybrid" mental model:
 *   **GitHub** is the "Central Vault" (The Truth).